Jelleestone: Commercial breakthrough: "Money" and Jelleestone Thirteen

+Later work

 He won a MuchMusic Video Award for Best Rap Video in 2004 for "Who Dat", a collaboration with Jamaican musician Elephant Man.
 The track was featured on his second album, The Hood Is Here, released in 2005.
 The album also featured "Friendamine", a collaboration with Furtado.

 In the same year, he also collaborated with Esthero on the song "Fastlane", from her album Wikked Lil' Grrrls.